 Mitzi, Sindy's French friend, was introduced in Autumn 1967.
-She could have either red or blonde hair.
 This is what the Fan Club letter said:

 As noted from both the Fan Club letter and her box, Mitzi was simply described "Sindy's continental friend", it was the 1968 style catalogue which identified that she actually came from France.

-As shown above, Mitzi came wearing a cornflower blue, finely ribbed, knitted cotton long-sleeved jumper, with a matching elasticated beret.
-The front, back and sleeves of her jumper were not knitted separately and then sewn together.
-The jumper was knitted as one piece and then stitched together under the arms and down the side seams.
-It fastened at the back of the neck, and there are two popper types.
-One is a flat white painted metal popper and the other is a brass coloured metal popper that matches the one on her skirt.
-The jumper was worn over a lime green cotton wrap-over kilt-style skirt which fastened with one brass coloured metal popper and which was secured at the knee with a little brass safety pin.
+Mitzi was most commonly found with bright shocking-red, straight, long hair with a choppy cut and a centre parting.
+Less commonly. she could also be found with blonde hair.
+She came wearing a cornflower blue, finely ribbed, knitted cotton long-sleeved jumper, with a matching elasticated beret.
+The jumper was knitted in one piece and then stitched together under the arms and down the side seams.
+It fastened at the back of the neck with a popper.
+Three popper colours have been found.
+One is a flat white painted metal popper, one is a brass coloured metal popper that matches the one on her skirt and the third is a silver coloured popper which also matches a silver popper on her skirt.
+The jumper was worn over a lime green cotton wrap-over kilt-style skirt which fastened with a brass or silver coloured metal popper and which was secured at the knee with a little brass safety pin.
 She wore matching lime green flat lace-up shoes on her feet.

 Patch's little American friend was launched in Autumn 1967 with Mitzi.
 The Fan Club introduced her to members as follows:

-Betsy didn't have a charm, she had a red, white and blue metal badge with her name and two white stars on it.
+Betsy came with a red, white and blue metal badge with her name and two white stars on it.